+16.27 Before applying the decorative finish, Struc-Primer is applied by brush or roller and allowed to dry.

+16.28 Struc-Acryl should be applied in accordance with the Certificate holder's instructions using a stainless steel trowel or spray, in thicknesses from 1.5 to 3 mm.

-- 16.27 Struc-Dash Standard Dash Receiver should be mixed with 5 to 6 litres of potable water per 25 kg bag, for a minimum of 10 minutes with an electric paddle mixer to disperse the additives. - 16.28 Struc-Dash Standard Dash Receiver should then be trowel applied to the surface of the basecoat.
-The selected size of dash aggregate can then be thrown at the surface of the wet dash receiver render in accordance with its thickness. - 16.29 Continuous surfaces must be completed without a break, so the coatings must always be applied to a wet edge. - 16.30 At the tops of walls, the system must be protected by an adequate overhang or by an adequately sealed, purpose-made flashing (see Figure 8).
+16.29 Continuous surfaces must be completed without a break, so the coating is always applied to a wet edge.

+16.30 At the tops of walls, the system must be protected by an adequate overhang or by an adequately sealed, purpose-made flashing (see Figure 8).

-- 16.31 Care must be taken in the detailing of the system around openings and projections (see Figure 9).
-To achieve a 60-year service life, the system is finished against a stainless steel stop bead at reveals, to allow for replacement of windows. - 16.32 On completion of the installation, external fittings, eg rainwater goods, are re-fixed through the system into the substrate in accordance with the Certificate holder's instructions.
+16.31 Care must be taken in the detailing of the system around openings and projections (see Figure 9).
+To achieve a 60-year service life, the system is finished against a stainless steel stop bead at reveals, to allow for replacement of windows.

+16.32 On completion of the installation, external fittings, eg rainwater goods, are re-fixed through the system into the substrate in accordance with the Certificate holder's instructions.